Introduction

 Whether renewing the lease, returning the equipment, or opting for a buyout, the goal is to align your choice with your business strategy, ensuring that your equipment leasing decisions bolster your company's growth and efficiency.

 When navigating the equipment leasing process, businesses must consider additional factors beyond the lease terms and end-of-lease options.
+General liability insurance is also important as it covers common business risks such as bodily injuries, customer property damage, and advertising injuries, and is often required for commercial leases.

 Two critical aspects that often influence the overall leasing experience are the role of credit in securing favorable leasing options and the responsibilities of insurance and maintenance of leased equipment.